 - the UPF receiving the packet on the N9 hop identifies the PDU N4 session using the SID received in the Destination Address;

 - packet processing functions in each UPF are controlled by the SMF provisioning packet processing rules (PDR/FAR/QER/URR) to the UPF over N4, using existing PFCP protocol.

+- for End Marker and Error Indications the SRH header will contain a single segment that is the DA.